- About Our Village

 Those interested in the academy will need to fill out a short application form and turn in to the Village Manager’s Office.
 The selection process for the academy will be completed based on the timeliness applications are turned in.
 Therefore, entry into the academy will be on a first come-first serve basis and residents will also be given priority.
 If the academy is full and applications are still being turned in, those applications will be saved for the following year and those individuals will have the chance to be the first ones to sign up.
 You do not need to be a resident in order to sign up for the academy.
 The academy is partially designed for a prospective resident or business owner interested in the Shorewood community.

-The Village will post application forms starting October 27, and the Village will continue to accept applications for this upcoming academy through November 18.
-The Village Manager’s Office will contact the selected participating academy members in December to confirm their spot in the academy and inform them of the upcoming schedule.
+The Village will post application forms starting December 5, and the Village will continue to accept applications for this upcoming academy through January 10.
+The Village Manager’s Office will contact the selected participating academy members in mid-January to confirm their spot in the academy and inform them of the upcoming schedule.
 Even after the window is closed to sign up for the current year’s academy, individuals will be allowed to fill out an application for the next year’s academy at any time.
 Application forms will be available on the Village website, the Village Hall and Village Center lobbies, and at the Civic Information Center.

 Proposed Schedule and Speakers

-Session One – January 19, 2017 – Shorewood’s History, Structure of Government & Budgeting.
+Session One – January 23, 2020 – Shorewood’s History and General Government

-Karen de Hartog from the Shorewood Historical Society will be invited to provide a 30-minute presentation on the history of Shorewood, providing some context on how Shorewood started and significant events that led to Shorewood of today.
-Village Manager Chris Swartz will also provide some background on the Village structure of government, and Customer Service Director Diane DeWindt-Hall will discuss the customer service culture of the organization.
-Then, for the second half of the session Mr. Swartz will team up with Finance Director Mark Emanuelson to discuss the multiple components involved with the Village budget as well as Village financing and other revenue sources such as parking and utility billing.
+Karen de Hartog from the Shorewood Historical Society will be invited to provide a 60-minute presentation on the history of Shorewood, providing some context on how Shorewood started and significant events that led to Shorewood of today.
+Village Manager Rebecca Ewald will provide some background on the Village structure of government, discuss multiple components involved with the Village budget, elections, and general services provided by the Village.

-Session Two – January 26, 2017 – Community Service through Representation & Volunteering.
+Session Two – February 6, 2020 – Community Service through Representation & Volunteering

 The academy will invite several representatives to present and share their stories.
-Milwaukee County officials, County Executive Chris Abele and County Supervisor Sheldon Wasserman will be invited to talk for the first 30 minutes about County services and plans.
-The next remaining 30 minutes will be allocated to those representatives at the State and Federal level (Representative David Bowen, Senator Lena Taylor and U.S. Representative Gwen Moore) to discuss their involvement in representing the citizens of Shorewood and current issues they are discussing.
-Village President Guy Johnson will then be present for 30 minutes to discuss current issues the Village Board is facing.
-Village Clerk-Treasurer Tanya O’Malley will provide a summary on voting in Shorewood, and Assistant Village Manager Tyler Burkart will summarize the volunteer options available with the Village and with other community groups.
+Milwaukee County Supervisor Sheldon Wasserman will be invited to talk for the first 30 minutes about County services and plans.
+The next hour will be allocated to those representatives at the State and Federal level (Representative David Bowen, Senator Lena Taylor and U.S. Representative Gwen Moore) to discuss their involvement in representing the citizens of Shorewood and current issues they are discussing.
+Village President Allison Rozek will then be present for 30 minutes to discuss current issues the Village Board is facing.
+Assistant Village Manager Tyler Burkart will summarize the volunteer options available with the Village and with other community groups.

 This session will invite the academy members to the Police Department building for a presentation on the Police Department by Police Chief Peter Nimmer and a presentation on the North Shore Fire Department consolidation by Fire Chief Robert Whitaker.
-Then, academy members will be offered a tour of the current facility and some of the equipment and vehicles the Public Safety departments utilize to keep the community safe.
-Chief Nimmer will identify some of the benefits of the space at the AB Data building and how that space will improve Police operations.
+Then, academy members will be offered a tour of the new facility and some of the equipment and vehicles the Public Safety departments utilize to keep the community safe.
+Chief Nimmer will identify some of the benefits of the space at the new building and how that space improves Police operations.

 Academy members will be invited to the Department of Public Works building to learn more about Shorewood’s Public Works operations.
 Public Works Director Leeann Butschlick will review some of the updates related towards road rehabilitation, stormwater infrastructure, snow and ice control, refuse and recycling collection, water quality and other significant issues.
-Village Engineer Mustafa Emir will be available to respond to any engineering or design questions about the Village infrastructure.
-Then, Assistant Public Works Director Joel Kolste will take the academy members on a tour of the DPW facility as they have an opportunity to see the equipment and vehicles up close.
+Then, Assistant Public Works Director Joel Kolste will take the academy members on a tour of the DPW facility to see the equipment and vehicles up close.